XenGi/darling/README.md

 Create Gerber files
 -------------------

-After you exported the gerber and drill friles from KiCAD to a subdir like `gerber` you can use [gerbolyze][gerbolyze] to add the artwork to it.
+After you exported the gerber and drill friles from KiCAD to a subdir like `gerber` you can use the [gerbolyze tool][gerbolyze] or the [webservice][gerbolyze_web] to add the artwork to it.

 Install gerbolyze with [pipsi][pipsi]: